Stellar theory for flag complexes: Flag complexes: edges suffice

-The following observation will be important. \begin{lemma} If $\Gamma'$ is obtained from a simplicial complex $\Delta'$ by an edge subdivision, and that edge is contained in a missing face of $\Delta'$ of size $>2$, then $d(\Delta')>d(\Gamma')$. \end{lemma} \begin{proof} Let $\{a,b\}$ be the edge subdivided, by a new vertex $v$.
-The missing faces of $\Gamma'$ are obtained from the missing faces of $\Delta'$ as follows: if $F'ab:=F'\uplus\{a,b\}$ is missing in $\Delta'$ replace it by $F'v$ (of smaller size), the other missing faces of $\Delta'$ are missing also in $\Gamma'$, and the rest of the missing faces of $\Gamma'$ are of the form $vu$ for some vertex~$u$.
+\begin{lemma} Let $\Delta'$ be obtained from a simplicial complex $\Delta$ by an edge subdivision, and that edge is contained in a missing face of $\Delta$ of dimension at least $2$.
+Then $d(\Delta')<d(\Delta)$. \end{lemma} \begin{proof} Let $\{a,b\}$ be the edge subdivided, by a new vertex $v$.
+The missing faces of $\Delta'$ are obtained from the missing faces of $\Delta$ as follows: if (the disjoint union) $F\uplus\{a,b\}$ is missing in $\Delta$ replace it by $F\cup\{v\}$ (of smaller size), the other missing faces of $\Delta$ are missing also in $\Delta'$, and the rest of the missing faces of $\Delta'$ are of the form $\{v,u\}$ for some vertex~$u$.